GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 their attribute sets, with missing values filled from name-specific defaults.
 Names resolve at graph compile time, with a dynamic escape hatch for runtime-shaped data.
-A wire without attributes costs what a wire costs today, and an attribute that is constant across a domain costs one slot rather than one per element.
+A wire without attributes costs what a plain wire costs, and an attribute that is constant across a domain costs one slot rather than one per element.
 Batch access is the case to optimize, and scalar access should not require a second representation with conversions between the two.